nyx-solutions/php-nyx-helpers/README.md

 Either run

 ```
-php composer.phar require --prefer-dist nox-it/php-nox-helpers "*"
+php composer.phar require --prefer-dist nyx-solutions/php-nyx-helpers "*"
 ```

 or add

 ```
-"nox-it/php-nox-helpers": "*"
+"nyx-solutions/php-nyx-helpers": "*"
 ```

 to the require section of your `composer.json` file.

 ## License

-**php-nox-helpers** is released under the BSD 3-Clause License.
+**php-nyx-helpers** is released under the BSD 3-Clause License.
 See the bundled `LICENSE.md` for details.